 The vibrant market town of Brighouse offers independent and national outlets whilst remaining friendly and traditional.
 Wellholme Park with its stunning floral displays and Smith Art Gallery are both nearby.

-2017 is a big year for Elland.
-It marks 700 years since the town received a Royal Charter to hold a weekly market and be classed officially as a market town.
-Elland is home to The Rex Cinema, one of Britains's oldest surviving purpose-built picture houses; and an impressive selection of family-run shops gives Elland town centre a homely appeal.
+Elland is home to the fabulous Rex Cinema, one of Britains' oldest surviving and still thriving purpose-built picture houses.
+An impressive selection of family-run shops gives Elland town centre a homely appeal.
 Victoria Mills in nearby Greetland houses Andy Thornton's, an Aladdin's cave of architectural antiques and quirky finds, together with some great independent restaurants.
-Greetland is also the official start of the Calderdale Way.
+Greetland is also the official start of the 50 mile walking route; The Calderdale Way.

 Halifax is Calderdale's largest town, with stunning Victorian architecture and a strong industrial heritage.
 It is home to the unique Piece Hall, Eureka!
 The National Children's Museum, and the Halifax Minster.
 You will also find markets, independent and high street shops, theatres and many great places to eat and drink.